 How to Take Care of Your Knees When You Run on a Treadmill?

-Keep your treadmill running spans short.
-Ideally, keep it under 30 minutes to lower the effort and pressure on your knees.
+Keep your treadmill workout short.
+Ideally, keep it under 30 minutes to lower the effort and pressure on your knee joints caused by long periods.
 Run outside on leveled roads or paths when the weather permits.

 The flexibility and control of an outside run will help balance out the continued flexibility required during a treadmill exercise.
 The American Academy of Orthopedic Surgeons suggests five minutes of warm-up practices like jumping jacks or sit-ups to securely prepare your muscles before running.

-Stretch again after you are done to help with knee adaptability.
-Pause or stop the exercise when you feel the exhaustion or pain building up in your knees.
-Listen to your body and do not go all harsh on it for faster results.
+Make sure to stretch again after you are done to help with knee adaptability.
+Pause or stop the exercise when you feel exhaustion or knee pain.
+Listen to your body and do not go all harsh on it for faster results and weight loss.
 Do not start and stop suddenly while running to avoid shock injuries.
+If necessary ask for medical advice.

 Learn How the Treadmill Impacts Knees

 The knees are an unpredictable set of joints and are susceptible to injury due to the weight they are supposed to support.
-High energy-demanding practices like running shifts a lot of weight on your knees.
-The continual movement needed to keep up with speed on a treadmill puts additional strain on your knees.
-After some time and with substantial treadmill use, this can build the danger of stress wounds to the knees.
+High energy-demanding practices like running shift a lot of weight on your knees.
+The continual movement and strengthening exercises needed to keep up with speed on a treadmill put additional strain on your knees.
+After some time and with substantial use, this can build the danger of stress wounds to the knees.

 Try Walking First Instead of Running